Joey Scarbury

-Joey Scarbury (born June 7, 1955) is an American singer and songwriter best known for his hit song, "Theme from The Greatest American Hero (Believe It or Not)", in 1981.
+Joey Scarbury (born June 7, 1955) is an American singer and songwriter known for his 1981 hit song, "Theme from The Greatest American Hero (Believe It or Not)".

 Childhood and early music career

 Scarbury was born in Ontario, California, United States.
 Growing up in Thousand Oaks, he was continually encouraged in his ambition to sing by his mother.
 At the age of 14, after being spotted by songwriter Jimmy Webb's father, he was signed to a recording contract with Dunhill Records.
 Scarbury's first single, "She Never Smiles Anymore," flopped, and he was soon without a record label.

 1970s

 Citing Dan Seals of England Dan & John Ford Coley as an influence, he stayed around the music business throughout the 1970s, first as a backup for artists including country artist Loretta Lynn, and occasionally recording his own material.
-Although he had a minor chart single with "Mixed Up Guy" in 1971, real chart success eluded him for the rest of the decade.
+Although he had a minor chart single with "Mixed Up Guy" in 1971 (#52 CAN), real chart success eluded him for the rest of the decade.

+He also covered The Partridge Family song from their debut album Point Me in the Direction of Albuquerque on the same label as them, Bell Records in 1971.
+Mike Post produced and arranged it.